EdD in Educational Leadership and Management

 Note: Students who have been permanently dismissed by the University are not eligible for readmission.

 Application Information for Drexel University Employee Applicants

-The EdD in Educational Leadership and Management program only accepts 5 employees into the program each academic year.
+The EdD in Educational Leadership and Management program only accepts 5 employees into the program each academic year with review and acceptance in the fall.
 Once the application submission cycle is closed, all employee applications will be reviewed and decisions will be made at that time with offers being extended to the top five competitive applications.
 Once employee applications are reviewed, employee applicants will receive notification from Drexel University Graduate Admissions regarding the application decision.